HuyaneMatsu/hata/docs/ref/discord/Client.md

 - returns : `list`
 - values : [`Relationship`](Relationship.md)

-Returns the blocked users by the client.
+Returns the blocked relationships by the client.

 ### `received_requests`